Here you will find important enrollment information, resources, and forms.

 WISE Course Enrollment and Your Pitt Student Account

-- The Registration Team will pull your enrollment status from the WISE administrative Web site before the last day of the University of Pittsburgh’s add/drop period.
+- The Records Team will pull your enrollment status from the WISE administrative Web site before the last day of the University of Pittsburgh’s add/drop period.
 The placeholder course WISE 0001 will then be added to your Pitt course schedule in order to generate an accurate tuition bill.

 - WISE 0001 will later be replaced on your Pitt schedule and transcript with a title that reflects the specific course title.
 For example, SUIST 0629 – 9010 ORGANIZATIONAL INFORMATION SECURITY = Syracuse University, Subject IST, Class No. 0629, Title Organizational Information Security.